TangentJ1m/PPA-Assignment-3-/src/README.txt

 Project: foxes-and-rabbits-v2
-Authors: Tanjim Islam & Keiran Matthew;
+Authors: Tanjim Islam & Keiran Matthews

 A predator-prey simulation involving foxes and rabbits in